-In Europe, the government has asked airports to put up posters in baggage carousel areas explaining to passengers that if luggage is lost, delayed or damaged, that they have rights.
+In Europe, the government has asked airports to put up posters in airports.
+In baggage carousel areas posters explain passenger compensation when luggage is lost, delayed, or damaged.
 Some posters inform passengers of compensation when flights are delayed.
 Others explain the denied boarding compensation rules that come into play when travelers are “bumped” from overbooked flights.

-Passenger rights posters are found in virtually every airport in Europe and are displayed where they do the most good — in baggage carousel areas and at boarding gates.
+Passenger rights posters are found in virtually every airport in Europe.
+They are displayed where they do the most good — in baggage carousel areas and at boarding gates.

 In the USA, these kinds of public notifications informing passengers of basic passenger travel rights are lacking.
 Why are DOT’s regulations not publicized at airports?

-- The DOT has not required airports to post these kinds of notices for passengers, as the law passed by Congress allows publication of DOT’s regulations so passengers know the rules.
+- The DOT has not required airports to post these kinds of notices for passengers.
+However, the law passed by Congress allows publication of DOT’s regulations so passengers know the rules.

-- Airports care more about airlines than they do about their passengers — the very public that funds their operation through passenger facility charges and that makes airport construction possible through municipal bonds.
+- Airports care more about airlines than they do about their passengers.
+Fliers fund airport operation through passenger facility charges and that makes airport construction possible through municipal bonds.

-- Airlines are loathe to tell passengers their rights.
-They would rather bargain with ignorant travelers than face an informed customer.
+- Airlines are loath to tell passengers their rights.
+They would rather bargain with ignorant travelers than face an informed passenger.

-The DOT has the power under legislation to require airports to display public service announcements about basic passenger travel rights that the Secretary of Transportation deems in the public interest, the law says it must be done.
-This has been a part of every air travel appropriations bill for the past decade.
+The DOT has the power under legislation to require airports to display public service announcements about basic passenger travel rights.
+When the Secretary of Transportation deems notifications in the public interest, the law says it must be done.
+This has been a part of every air travel appropriation bill for longer than the past decade.
 It has been ignored by DOT every year since it was included in the funding bills.

-A recent DOT report about fines imposed during this past year shows that virtually every airline checked for compliance with passenger notifications and accurate rule disclosure was found to be lacking.
+A recent DOT reported fines imposed during this past year.
+Virtually every airline checked for compliance with passenger notifications and accurate rule disclosure was found to be lacking.
 It is time for a change.

-Travelers United has already prepared a presentation showing that posters can be put up at airports or shown on video displays.
-This can be done at virtually no cost to the government.
-Production of these customer service posters can be subsidized by advertisers and can be displayed as many other public service announcements are displayed throughout airports across the country.
+Travelers United has a presentation showing that posters can be put up at airports or shown on video displays.
+This can be done for almost no cost to the government.
+Production of these customer service posters can be subsidized by advertisers.
+And they can be displayed as other public service announcements are displayed throughout airports across the country.

 Not informing passengers of their rights is simply unfair.
-The solution is easy, and championed by consumers and consumer advocates on both sides of the Atlantic.
+The solutions are easy.
+They are championed by consumers and consumer advocates on both sides of the Atlantic.
 Only airlines stand to gain from uninformed passengers.
 It’s time to inform travelers and DOT should lead the charge.